epam/EPAM-AI-RUN-Marketplace/README.md

 AI/Run™ for AWS relies on a PostgreSQL database deployed by default in the EKS cluster.
 Please consider whether you want to deploy the database in the EKS cluster or use AWS RDS instead.

+This bash script uses the default AWS profile for deploying the infrastructure.
+Ensure your default profile is properly configured with the necessary credentials and permissions before running the script

 To enable AWS RDS, use the `--rds-enable` flag during deployment.